jxtngx/jxtngx/README.md

 Hi!
-I'm Justin, and I'm focused on enabling the real-world application of artificial intelligence.
+I'm Justin, and I'm focused on artificial intelligence.